Melbourne School of Government is designed to inspire and equip individuals to make a difference on a global scale.

 Climate change: why people disagree

 Did you know that last year we lost 413 gigatonnes of ice?
-Dr Jeremy Baskin outlines what to expect in his new subject for 2019.
+Dr Jeremy Baskin outlines what to expect in Climate change: why people disagree.

 Consultants and government

 Did you know that last year the federal government spent $700 million on consultants?
-Martin Bortz outlines what to expect in his new subject for 2019.
+Martin Bortz outlines what to expect in Consultants and government.

 What subjects can you take as breadth in government and policy